7468696e6b/adobeflash-archive/README.md

-# adobeflash-archive
+# Adobe Flash Player - archived installers
 Support for Adobe Flash Player will be removed in December of 2020.
-This repo contains an archive of installers for Adobe Flash.
+This repo contains backups of the installers for Adobe Flash.
 Use at your own risk.

 https://get.adobe.com/flashplayer/otherversions/